turkcellcloud/jupyter-openshift/README.md

 # Jupyter on OpenShift 3.11

 This repository includes software and configurations as a result of my efforts to provide datascientists a highly customizable, powerfull and a secure platform on OpenShift Container Platform 3.11.
-Before going deeper into it, first things first, I've greatly inspired from two repos maintained by @GrahamDumpleton, [JupyterHub Quickstart](https://github.com/jupyter-on-openshift/jupyterhub-quickstart) and [Jupyter Notebooks](https://github.com/jupyter-on-openshift/jupyter-notebooks), then I created my own images and many configurations.
+Before going deeper into it, first things first, I've greatly inspired from two repos maintained by @GrahamDumpleton, [JupyterHub Quickstart](https://github.com/jupyter-on-openshift/jupyterhub-quickstart) and [Jupyter Notebooks](https://github.com/jupyter-on-openshift/jupyter-notebooks), then I created my own images and customizations.
 I might have moved away from some of the Graham's good-practices in return for meeting other needs of the solution and I'm still working on them.

 Secondly, I'm aware of Open Data Hub project but still manually trying to put all the pieces together is a great way to experience and learn more about the components like JupyterHub, JupyterLab, KubeSpawner, etc.

-<center><b>This documentation is still in progress</b></center>

 ## What is Jupyter Notebook and JupyterHub